First Generation American

 The Government Innovator

-John has served in public office for over 20 years, and is the only person in California history to hold the state’s three elected financial offices — first as a member on the Board of Equalization, then as state controller, and now as our state treasurer.
+I’m the only person in California history to hold the state’s three financial offices —as a member on the Board of Equalization, state controller, and state treasurer.

-Recognizing Californians deserve better when they plan and prepare for retirement, John was one of the architects of Secure Choice — a state sponsored retirement plan that will help up to 7.5 million Californians, with almost no cost to the state.
-John has been at the forefront of the national movement to protect seniors, heralding in the most significant change to retirement savings since Social Security was enacted in the 1930s.
+Recognizing Californians deserve better when they plan and prepare for retirement, I was one of the architects of Secure Choice — a state sponsored retirement plan that will help up to 7.5 million Californians, with almost no cost to the state.

 The Honest Broker

-When Wall Street banks — like Wells Fargo — began ripping off innocent Californians by the millions of dollars, John hit them where it hurt most.
-Thanks to John’s grit, Wells Fargo was cut off from their most profitable lines of business with the largest state.
+When Wall Street banks — like Wells Fargo — began ripping off innocent Californians by the millions of dollars, I hit them where it hurt most.
+I cut Wells Fargo off from their most profitable lines of business with the largest state.

-And when government officials refused to do their job, John became the enforcer and held them accountable.
-As controller, John stopped Governor Schwarzenegger when he threatened to cut state workers’ pay as leverage in a budget battle.
-John refused to implement the illegal order, and was a champion for California’s public servants.
+When government officials refused to do their job, I became the enforcer and held them accountable.
+As controller, I stopped Governor Schwarzenegger when he threatened to cut state workers’ pay as leverage in a budget battle.
+I refused to implement the illegal order, and was a champion for California’s public servants.

 Activist and Civil Servant

-John graduated from the University of South Florida with a degree in finance, then attended Georgetown University for Law School.
-He began his career as a tax law specialist with the Internal Revenue Service, and later served as an attorney in the state controller’s office.
-When John is not traveling throughout California meeting the millions of constituents he works for, he enjoys spending time with his godchildren.
+I graduated from the University of South Florida with a degree in finance, then attended Georgetown University for Law School.
+I began my career as a tax law specialist with the Internal Revenue Service, and later served as an attorney in the state controller’s office.
+When I’m not traveling throughout California meeting the millions of constituents I work for, I enjoy spending time with my eight godchildren.